Your artist bio, which we call a signature story here at Cyber PR, is one of the most important aspects of your brand.

-But, how exactly do you make effective improvements to your signature story?
-Take a step back, and reassess.
-We’ll help you.
+But, how exactly do you make effective improvements to your signature story, take a step back, and reassess?

-Pull out your musician biography – either a physical version or the one that’s already posted on your website.
+Pull out your current biography – either a physical version or the one that’s already posted on your website.

 What Are You Are Trying to Achieve with Your Artist Bio?